tmpfs/linkdown/lib/linkdown.md

 Links are created by default (with the exception of the `tty` list style) using a relative path from the root of the web server, you maybe disable automatic linking with `--link=none` or force to use absolute URLs with `--link=absolute`.

 By default meta description text is printed when available but may by disabled with `--no-description`.

+## Pattern

+It is often useful to exclude certain pages from being downloaded, this is achieved using regular expression patterns on the command line or loaded from file(s).
+Be sure to quote pattern arguments on the command line to prevent shell meta characters from being interpreted.

+Patterns are normal regular expressions with the caveat that a pattern prefixed with an exclamation mark (!) becomes an exclude pattern; include patterns have precedence.
+The match is performed on the full path name including leading slash and any query string.
+A pattern compile error will cause the program to exit with a non-zero code.

+When loading patterns from files empty lines in the file are ignored as are comment lines beginning with a hash (#).
+The order in which command line patterns and patterns loaded from file(s) are compiled is indeterminate when combined.

+For example to exclude all pages from a section of a website but include a specific page you could use `-p '!/section/.*' -p '/section/page'`.
+The top-level /section path would be included as would /section/page but all other paths within /section would be ignored.

 ## Redirects